-Pro-tip: When you know something is wrong with the brakes on your bike, do not ride said bike, to go get it fixed.
+Pro-tip: When you know something is wrong with the brakes on your bike, do not ride it to get it fixed.
 Duh.

 So I may have named the minor pothole in my leg “Divot”.
 Yeah yeah, I like naming things, maybe that’s weird.
 Whatever.

 Here’s the story of how Divot came to be.